NoellePatterson/eflow-readme/website_summary.md

 The spring recession encompasses the seasonal transition from wet season high flows to dry season low flows.
 Metrics calculated include timing and magnitude of the start of the recession, duration of the recession period, and flow rate of change over that period.

 * **Recession start timing**
-  * Start date of spring recession.
-A search window is set around the last major storm event of the wet season, and the last local peak event within that window is identified as the end of the wet season.
-The spring recession start date is set as 4 days following the end of the wet season to reduce sensitivity to individual storm events.
+  * Start date of spring recession is identified four days after the last local peak event following the final major flow period of the wet season.
+The purpose of delaying the start date by four days is to reduce the influence of individual storm events on the magnitude of the spring recession.
 * **Recession start magnitude**
   * Flow magnitude at the start of the spring recession.
 * **Recession duration**